seichter/d2relay/notes.md

 ## Post Mortem

+This is just a post mortem for the initial release on January 1st 2021.

 The Bluetooth stack on Linux (bluez 5.55) keeps constantly crashing.
 Reverse engineering this protocoll is a reboot fest.
 The connection is really flakey but I think this is mainly a Linux BLE issue.

+Decodings can be found on: https://www.bluetooth.com/specifications/assigned-numbers/format-types/